Kitchen Treaty

 Cashew Veggie Stir Fry Two Ways (with chicken or tofu)

-Over the last 15 years, I’ve evolved a lot as a home cook.
-I love exploring plant-based meals, and a few years back, I even earned a Plant-Based Pro Certificate – extremely helpful culinary training that changed how I cook and bake!
+In the 20 years (!) since I became a vegetarian, I’ve evolved a lot as a home cook.
+I love exploring plant-based meals, and a few years back, I even earned a Plant-Based Pro Certificate from Rouxbe – it was such extremely helpful culinary training and it really changed how I cook and bake.

 Over those months of training, I learned a lot about the fundamentals of cooking and all of the possibilities of plant-based cooking.
 They really are infinite!